bradygaster/RockPaperOrleans/readme.md

 Rock, Paper, Orleans (RPO) is a game built using dotnet, Orleans, and runs in Azure.
 The idea behind RPO is that you write a "player bot" in which you implement your player logic.
 The game engine essentially runs forever as a dotnet Worker service (which we may tweak later to run as an Orleans timer).
 Players wait in a lobby, and are matchmade each round randomly.
 The game is played, the winner and loser recorded, and the next game started.

-RPO is hosted by Brady Gaster at https://rockpaperorleans.net.

 ## Prerequisites